srpraman/text_to_speech/README.md

 **->  As the workflow diagram suggests, there are three key components which are working together.**
    1. When you upload an audio file, it will use the AssemblyAI speech to text API key and immediately converts that audio file into to a transcript text file.
    2. Using OpenAI API key, the above transcript will get translated to Hindi (by default).
    3. At the end this translated text will be converted back to an audio file using ElevenLabs API key.
+   4. Lastly this app is hosted on streamlit community server.
 ## API keys
 ```
 You are goinng to need three API keys to run this web app.